D-240E FLAMED MAHOGANY

 Series: Westerly Collection

-Other features include an Indian rosewood fingerboard and bridge, bone nut and saddle, pearloid rosette, tortoiseshell pickguard, and a satin polyurethane finish.
+Other features include an Indian rosewood fingerboard and bridge, bone nut and saddle, pearloid rosette, tortoiseshell pickguard, and an amber-tinted satin polyurethane finish.
 Comes with a Deluxe Guild gig bag.

 Learn About The Westerly Collection

 The Westerly Collection pays homage to an important period in Guild’s early history, when Guild outgrew the beloved Hoboken, New Jersey factory, and moved production to Westerly, Rhode Island in 1967.
 Finding a home in a former furniture manufacturing building, Guild took advantage of the additional space the new location had to offer, and improved upon the production layout left behind in Hoboken.

 With a fresh start, highly skilled employees, and plenty of room to grow, Guild flourished.
 It was not long before the Westerly factory became renowned for exceptional craftsmanship, quality, and the introduction of many beloved Guild acoustics.
 The dedication to innovation was apparent, with meticulous attention to detail.
 Inspired by this golden era, the Guild Westerly Collection carries on the tradition of impeccable workmanship and unwavering excellence by incorporating high-quality materials and classic Guild designs into each instrument.